RudyDinis/VoteAPI/README.md

 ## Running the Project

+- To install all Node.js packages run `npm install`
 - To start the API, run the following command: `node index.js`
 - By default, the API runs on port 3000.
 You can change this port in the `index.js` file if needed.